 These will address issues raised by environmental NGOs and advocacy groups and industry stakeholders on aspects of EFSA’s work, further understanding of EFSA’s risk assessment processes, and facilitate submission of information and responses to EFSA’s calls and consultations.

-The “lab” will be a way of eliciting feedback and input from communication practitioners working for different stakeholders to increase the accessibility, visibility and use of EFSA communications.
-A pilot for this engagement platform is scheduled in late 2016.
+The “lab” is a way of eliciting feedback and input from communication practitioners working for different stakeholders to increase the accessibility, visibility and usability of EFSA’s communications.
+Find out more in the Framework for Interaction.

 These will provide opportunities to increase knowledge of EFSA’s work among different groups of stakeholders, encourage dialogue, and share real-world experiences, ultimately enhancing the understanding of EFSA’s scientific work.